-The Division of Colon and Rectal Surgery offers a 1 year ACGME-accredited colon and rectal surgery residency.
+Welcome from PDThe Division of Colon and Rectal Surgery offers a one-year ACGME-accredited colon and rectal surgery residency.
 This program is designed to prepare the surgeon for the pursuit of an academic career in colon and rectal surgery as well as for private practice in colon and rectal surgery.

 Upon completion of the training program, the resident will feel comfortable in dealing with all aspects of clinical colon and rectal surgery, and is eligible for board certification in colon and rectal surgery by the American Board of Colon and Rectal Surgery.

-Residents gain a comprehensive experience through a large volume of diverse surgical procedures, including reconstructive anorectal surgery, surgery for inflammatory bowel disease, colorectal cancer, emergency colon resections, ambulatory anorectal surgery, and all aspects of office-based and endoscopic procedures.
+The resident gains comprehensive experience through a large volume of diverse surgical procedures, including reconstructive anorectal surgery, surgery for inflammatory bowel disease, colorectal cancer, emergency colon resections, ambulatory anorectal surgery and all aspects of office-based and endoscopic procedures.
 There is a strong focus on minimally invasive training including robotics.
-The resident also participates in and becomes proficient in anorectal physiology studies and sacral neuromodulation.
+The resident also participates in, and becomes proficient in, anorectal physiology studies and sacral neuromodulation.

 The colorectal resident spends the majority of time at the Stony Brook University Hospital.
-The ambulatory surgery center and some outpatient offices are located outside the main hospital, but there are no off-site rotations.
+The ambulatory surgery center, some outpatient offices and endoscopy suites are located outside the main hospital, but there are no off-site rotations.

 Educational Experience